stanfordnlp/CoreNLP/_pages/extensions.md

 We're happy to list other models and annotators that work with Stanford CoreNLP.
 If you have something, please get in touch!

+#### Models for other human languages or varieties

+We’ve moved this information to the page on [other human languages](human-languages.html)

 #### Usage in other programming languages and packages

-We've moved this information to the page on [other languages and packages](other-languages.html).
+We’ve moved this information to the page on [other languages and packages](other-languages.html).